What are the areas in the Philippines that are prone to typhoon?

 Storms most frequently make landfall on the islands of Eastern Visayas, Bicol region, and northern Luzon, whereas the southern island and region of Mindanao is largely free of typhoons.

-Why is the Philippines prone to tropical cyclones or storms?
+Why is it that tropical areas like the Philippines is more prone to typhoons?

 The Philippines is prone to tropical cyclones due to its geographical location which generally produce heavy rains and flooding of large areas and also strong winds which result in heavy casualties to human life and destructions to crops and properties.